-In a typical blockchain, each node stores the entire history of transactions, blocks, and headers.
-This can lead to significant storage requirements as the blockchain grows.
-However, with the Digest State feature, Ergo allows nodes to keep only the essential data.
+In a traditional blockchain, each node stores the complete history of transactions, blocks, and headers, which can lead to significant storage requirements as the blockchain grows.
+However, with the Digest State feature, Ergo nodes can selectively retain only the essential data.

 To enable the Digest State feature, set the